bit-shift-io/the-great-cook-up/raisin-bread.md

 ## Instructions

 1. Yest on the bottom, then flour, then everything else.
 Keep the spices SEPERATE from the YEAST.
-2. Fruit in the dispenser - MENU 3 (Basic Raisin)
+2. Fruit in the dispenser.
+3. Machine: MENU 3 (Basic Raisin), Light crust, L or XL size.
-3. Cook right away.
+4. Cook right away for max flavour.
 If the load comes out with a flat/collapsed and heavy, reduce yeast.

 ## Notes

+If you leave it overnight, the yeast seems to pig out on the spice and make the bread heavy.

 Tags: Bread Machine